aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 1. A banner advertising gift cards and after care products the studio offer.

-2. Animation to the hero image to capture users attention and so the site isnt so static.
+2. Animation to the hero image to capture user's attention and so the site isnt so static.

 3. A more attractive grid system to display the images.